 Does the word “test” make your stomach drop?
 Test stress is very common, but there are ways to beat it so you can arrive at test day feeling prepared, relaxed, and calm.

 How it feels

-When the test is over, you might worry that you failed it, and feel afraid to find out your mark.
+When the test is over, you might worry that you failed it, and dread receiving your mark.
+Take this quiz to find out if you have test stress.

-- Take some deep breaths to relax you.
+- Study as best you can and try to relax.
+Take some deep breaths if you feel tense.
 Try to breathe slowly, in and out (here’s how).
 You can do this anytime-when you’re studying, before a test or even during a test.

-- If you put pressure on yourself to be perfect all the time, it’s important to know that this just isn’t possible.
-Remember that everyone makes mistakes, and that’s a part of learning.
+- If you put pressure on yourself to get perfect on your tests, it’s important to know that this just isn’t possible.
+Remember that everyone makes mistakes, and that’s okay.

 Back to top

 If test stress is making you lose sleep, your appetite, or giving you nightmares, try talking to a parent, your teacher, or another adult you trust.